knewin/io-api/README.md

 }
 ```

-Search for news that contains the expression `"global warming" AND "climate change"`, filtering for news only in English or Spanish, and sorted by the crawled date, from newer to older:
+Search for news that contains the expression `"global warming" AND "climate change"`, filtering for news written in English or Spanish, and sorted by the crawled date, from newer to older:

 ```
 {